cjacker/opensource-toolchain-avr/README.md

 # 1. Hardware prerequist

 * AVR development board:
-  + This tutorial will use atmega128(ISP and JTAG)、atmega328(Arduino uno or nano)、attiny13(ISP and Debugwire)、atmega4808(UPDI)。
+  + This tutorial will use atmega128(ISP and JTAG)、atmega328(Arduino nano)、attiny13(ISP and debugwire)、atmega4808(UPDI)。

 * Programmer:
-  + AVR ISP Programmer (either usbasp or usbtinyisp)
+  + AVR ISP Programmer (either usbasp or usbtiny)
   + Or an arduino uno/nano board (which can be turn to a ISP programer)
-  + Or CH340 USB to TTL adatper to support programming with debugwire/UPDI.
+  + Or CH340 serial USB adatper to support programming with debugwire/UPDI.
-  + High voltage debugwire and UPDI programmer to rescue your “bricked” device.
+  + [Optional] Or High voltage debugwire and UPDI programmer to rescue your “bricked” device.
-  + All debugers mentioned below.
+  + Or All debugers mentioned below.

 * Debugger:
   + AVR JTAG ICE and above for JTAG
   + or AVR JTAG ICE MKII and above for JTAG/debugwire
-  + or AVR JTAG ICE 3 or ATMEL ICE or PICKIT4 for JTAG/debugwire/UPDI etc.
+  + or AVR JTAG ICE 3 / ATMEL ICE / PICKIT4 for all debugging protocol include UPDI
-  + or USB to TTL adapter with a self-made adapter for [dwdebug](https://github.com/dcwbrown/dwire-debug).
+  + or CH340 serial USB adapter with a self-made adapter for [dwdebug](https://github.com/dcwbrown/dwire-debug).

 **NOTE:**

 - You'd better have an ISP programmer to program or change the FUSE bits.

 - Changing FUSE bits is a little bit dangerous for beginners, it may 'brick' a device.
-For example, any ISP programmer is able to enable DWEN(debugwire FUSE bit), but if you want to turn it off, you have to use AVR DRAGON/ICE MKII and above or you have a High-Voltage programmer.
-For UPDI, if you set the pin to GPIO, you have to use HV UPDI programmer to program it.
+For example, any ISP programmer is able to program DWEN debugwire FUSE bit. but if you want to unprogram it, you have to use AVR DRAGON and above devices, or you have a High-Voltage programmer.
+For UPDI, if you set the UPDI pin to GPIO, you have to use HV UPDI programmer to unprogram it.

-- Not all arduino but uno/nano and most other models are AVR board with atmega mcu and suite for this tutorial.
+- Not all arduino but most of them are AVR board and suite for this tutorial.
 Arduino uno/nano have a USB bootloader to make programming easy (no additional hardwire required to program)  and can be turnned to a ISP programmer. that's to say, if you already have an arduino board, it's not necessary to buy ISP programmer anymore.

-- Arduino uno/nano are lack of debugging support due to circuit design related to RESET pin(Debugwire pin for 328), you need modify the hardware to enable it (and do not do this).
+- Arduino uno/nano are lack of debugging support due to circuit design related to RESET pin, you need modify the hardware to enable it (and do not do this).

-- There are [various programming/debugging prototols](https://www.kanda.com/blog/microcontrollers/avr-microcontrollers/avr-microcontroller-programming-interfaces-isp-jtag-tpi-pdi-updi/) for different AVR models, such as ISP, JTAG/debugwire/PDI/UPDI, etc. Earlier version ICE devices may lack of support for some protocols，The latest official AVR ICE 3 or ATMEL ICE is always the best choice except the price.
+- There are [various programming/debugging prototols](https://www.kanda.com/blog/microcontrollers/avr-microcontrollers/avr-microcontroller-programming-interfaces-isp-jtag-tpi-pdi-updi/) for different AVR models, such as ISP, JTAG/debugwire/PDI/UPDI, etc. Earlier version of ICE devices may lack of support for some protocols，The latest official ATMEL ICE is always the best choice except the price.

-- Pickit4 also support all avr debug protocols include hv updi support (which is not supported by ATMEL-ICE) after atmel was acquired by microchip, but lack of good opensource support except [pymcuprog](https://github.com/microchip-pic-avr-tools/pymcuprog) for avr mode.
+- Pickit4 also support all avr debug protocols include HV UPDI support (which is not supported by ATMEL-ICE) after atmel was acquired by microchip, but lack of good opensource support except avadude and [pymcuprog](https://github.com/microchip-pic-avr-tools/pymcuprog) for avr mode.

 # 2. Toolchain overview

 * Compiler: avr-gcc
 * SDK: avr-libc
-* Programer: avrdude/pyupdi/pymcuprog
+* Programer: avrdude/dwdebug/pyupdi/pymcuprog
-* Debugger: avarice/dwdebug/pyavrdbg, avr-gdb
+* Debugger: avarice/dwdebug/pyavrdbg and avr-gdb
-* Simulator: simavr.
+* [optional]Simulator: simavr.

 # 3. Compiler and SDK

-AVR has very good support from opensource community, the opensource toolchain consists of 'avr-binutils'(binary utilities), 'avr-gcc'(compiler), 'avr-libc'(c libraries), 'avrdude'(the programmer), 'avarice'(the debug bridge) and 'avr-gdb'(the debugger). it's not necessary to build the toolchain yourself, since almost every linux distribution shipped this packages, just install these packages via pkg management tools of your distribution.
+AVR has very good support from opensource community, the opensource toolchain consists of **avr-binutils**(binary utilities), **avr-gcc**(compiler), **avr-libc**(c libraries), **avrdude**(the programmer), **avarice**(the debug bridge) and **avr-gdb**(the debugger). it's not necessary to build the toolchain yourself, since almost every linux distribution shipped these packages, just install them with pkg management tools of your distribution.

+If you want to find a prebuilt toolchain, the AVR toolchain from Arduino IDE (at <ide dir>/hardware/tools/var) is the best choice.

 As usual, let's start with a blink example, below codes is well self-explained: